Build Better SEO Content with Keyword Analysis Tools

-Doing your website content planning with insights gained from SEO keyword software for research and competitive SEO analysis is a smart move.
+Develop better website content with insights gained from good keyword research and competitive SEO analysis software.

 Disclosure: This post contains affiliate links to SEO PowerSuite software products.
 I may earn an affiliate commission, at no additional cost to buyers, for purchases made via these links.

-I use SEO PowerSuite regularly and recommend it as an affordable SEO software option, regardless of how or where anyone may purchase it.
+I use SEO PowerSuite regularly and recommend it as an affordable SEO software option for keyword research and other important SEO tasks.

 Marketing Content Planning Objective

-Marketing content includes images and graphics, infographics, audio podcasts, and of course lots of video.
+Marketing content of course includes written materials, such as website pages and blog posts.
+It also includes images and graphics, infographics, audio podcasts, and increasingly, lots of video.

 Content planning is a major component of marketing in general, and content marketing more specifically.
 It is a hugely important activity for digital marketing professionals.